-Light ‘Pollution’: The Aesthetics of Modernity Vs Pastoral in Britain
+Light ‘Pollution’: The Aesthetics of Modernity vs. Pastoral in Britain

 ‘The people were out late that night, and indeed, it was pleasant to be out.
 Not as yet were there any of those street lamps along the road which now make all nights alike dingy; but one felt as if walking into the unspoiled country.
 For though it was after ten, and the sky overcast, still one could see very clearly the glimmering road and the hedgerows in the soft midsummer twilight.
-[George Bourne/Sturt, Change in the Village, (1912), my italics]
+[George Bourne/Sturt, Change in the Village, (1912)]

 In Britain, despite initial criticism in some quarters of the harsh effects of excess illumination, innovations in artificial lighting (such as the development of paraffin, coal-gas and electricity, incandescent mantles and lightbulbs) in the hands of promoters, advertisers, designers and social improvers eventually became associated with the positive in urban and industrial settings.
 But, despite the supposed boons of higher values of lux to the public – crime prevention, celebration, civic pride, increased production and more safely-lit pleasures – in the case of rural areas much greater weight was placed on its ills.
 Even (or, indeed, especially) when coded as “modern” and the very embodiment of “progress”, its generation and use in rural areas were cast as inherently out of place.
-Light in the countryside came to be something that polluted rural landscapes and heritage, and as capable of corrupting the qualities that were most valued by the observers of country life.
+Light in the countryside came to be treated as something that polluted rural landscapes and heritage, and seen as capable of corrupting the qualities that were most valued by the observers of country life.
 And, though we may think that this response is due purely to the brilliance associated with electric lights, even before their use in rural areas, we can already see this attitude in George Bourne’s’ comment on the dingy effects of gas-light (epigraph).
 This is because, long before 1912, the countryside had already acquired a nostalgic patina of unchanging continuity and idyllic escape.
 As the bulk of the population started living in the towns and cities in the mid-nineteenth century, they began to see the countryside simply in transit as visitors rather than inhabitants.
 Culturally-speaking the British countryside became (idealistically) in popular and elite culture the very antithesis of the “progress”, “modernity” and “industry” represented by illumination, and so supposedly quite separate from the city.

 When the Council for the Protection of Rural England, in conjunction with the British Astronomical Association produced a leaflet entitled “Starry, Starry Night – How to Keep Sight of the Stars” (c.
 1994) it was very easy to harness these negative connotations to their campaign, especially as illumination appeared to erase the difference between country and city.
 “Dark skies, moonlit and star-studded nights and the dawning of the day are part of the rich variety of our countryside”, the leaflet stated.
 “Yet”, it went on: